fishjam-dev/python-server-sdk/README.md

 room_api = RoomApi(server_address="localhost:5002", server_api_token="development")
 ```

-You can use it to interact with Jellyfish, manage rooms, peers and components
+You can use it to interact with Fishjam, manage rooms, peers and components

 ```python
 # Create a room